 James enters around 10:00, with cups of coffee, animated with anticipation, for his visit with the movie star.
 He tells me how "wonderful" Julia is, and that "probably, she'll bring her daughter, who is also stunning, A Knock Out."

-After Julia and her daughter exit, William, and I clean up from lunch.
+After Julia and her daughter exit, Ed and I clean up from lunch.
 James asks me if I would try on dresses from the line so Michele will have a model to sketch from.
-I flatly refuse, knowing I had no shower, from running late this morning.
+I flatly refuse, knowing I had no shower from running late this morning.

-When Michelle arrives, I am charmed by her, low key, down to earth nature, I agree to drape new designs over my frame for her.
-She starts by laying out all her art supplies, wetting her watercolors, and reviewing the pile of W.W.D. covers James has given her to reference new design ideas.
-James and Michelle work together as a team on his design ideas.
+When Michelle arrives, I am charmed by her low key, down to earth nature, I agree to drape new designs over my frame for her.
+She starts by laying out all her art supplies, wetting her watercolors, and reviewing the pile of W.W.D.
+Covers James has given her to reference new design ideas.
+James and Michelle work together as a team on their design ideas.
 Her knowledge of what was happening in the New York high fashion scene is as "insider" as it gets.
-She tells me, "I have just been sketching at Bill Blass's design studio, He is doing above the knee, puff skirts big time for fall."
-James has her sketch silhouettes of short Kimono like tops, over short skirts, oversized "painter smocks" over Capri pants, and a series of YSL inspired "Smoking" suits.
+She tells me, "I have just been sketching at Bill Blass's design studio.
+He is doing above the knee, puff skirts big time for fall."
+James has her sketch silhouettes of short Kimono tops, over short skirts, oversized "painter smocks" over Capri pants, and a series of Y.S.L. inspired "Smoking" suits.
 She fills her sketched silhouettes in with the colors and imagery of our new silk designs.
-I am amazed by her ease of skill, swiftness of hand, and talent for rendering the fashion Croquis.
-James is enjoying getting into his creative process of designing, he lets his flamboyance, and imagination come out.
-He is continually interrupted by the parade of handsome boys and young men, who are dropping by to say hello this afternoon.
-A typical Friday afternoon at his Loft, I realize.
+I am amazed by her ease of skill, swiftness of hand, and talent for rendering the fashion croquis.
+James is enjoying getting into his creative process of designing.
+He lets his flamboyance and imagination come out.
+He is continually interrupted by the parade of handsome boys and young men dropping by to say hello this afternoon.
+A typical Friday afternoon at his loft, I realize.